-As noted, the "maximum applicable rate" for each series of ARPS depends on the credit ratings assigned to such shares (currently by Moody's) and on the duration of the rate period.
+As noted, the "maximum applicable rate" for each series of ARPS depends on the credit ratings assigned to such shares (currently by Moody's or Fitch) and on the duration of the rate period.
 The maximum applicable rate for any regular rate period (i.e., any rate period other than a non-payment period) will be the applicable percentage of the reference rate.
 The reference rate is the applicable "AA" Financial Composite Commercial Paper Rate (for a Dividend Period of fewer than 184 days) or the applicable Treasury Index Rate (for a Dividend Period of 184 days or more).
 The applicable percentage for any Dividend Period is generally determined based on the credit rating assigned to the ARPS by Moody's on the auction date for such period (as set forth in the table below).

-Moody's Credit Rating Applicable Percentage
+Moody's Credit Rating Fitch Credit Rating Applicable Percentage

-Aa3 or above 150%
+Aa3 or above AA- or above 150%

-A3 to A1 200%
+A3 to A1 A- to A+ 160%

-Baa3 to Baa1 225%
+Baa3 to Baa1 BBB- to BBB+ 250%

-Below Baa3 275%
+Below Baa3 Below BBB- 275%